mihailthebuilder/tiktokexamples/README.md

 I need to add `/blog/` to each image in the `mdx` file.
 Ideally it should do it automatically.

+Getting warnings for nested CSS when I build.
+They're not affecting anything though.

+Got 99% on performance because I'm not serving smaller images for mobile.

 ## Astro blog starter kit notes

 Features: